 User Experience Design

 This was a solo design exercise to showcase my design process for a job interview at an undisclosed startup.
 During this exercise, I was tasked with redesigning any existing interface by adding, updating, or removing features.
-I naturally gravitated towards redesigning a library catalog interface due to a past frustrating experience.
-Specifically, I sought to redesign a library catalog interface that has been used globally by other libraries in the world.
+Specifically, I focused on redesigning a library catalog interface that has been used globally by other libraries in the world.

 Library catalog interfaces are used to find physical books, articles, and a variety of other resources online.
 Every library has their own unique catalog system, but what if you were looking for a specific item and wanted to compare the availability of this item across different libraries?
 I’d suggest using WorldCat, a union catalog that itemizes the collections of over 72,000 libraries to create a massive catalog of data.
 Despite solving my usability problem of being able to compare materials across multiple library catalogs, WorldCat remains outdated by lacking a mobile version.
 My challenge, was to conceptualize how a mobile interface would look and bring the user experience of the desktop version to a mobile setting.